Uncovering Temporal Patterns in Visualizations of High-Dimensional Data: Results and Discussion

-In our prior work~\cite{Policar2023}, we applied a single, fixed scale parameter $\sigma$ to the DCL throughout the optimization.
-However, this fails to account for a range of embedding scales that embeddings typically undergo throughout optimization.
-For instance, a typical t-SNE embedding is initialized so that its variance is equal to 0.0001.
-Throughout optimization, embeddings expand and often end up with scales between 10 and 100.
-Using this configuration, the DCL will be applied uniformly across all data samples during the early stages of optimization, when the embedding occupies a small, dense region of the space.
-As the embedding expands, the DCL is applied ever more locally until its effect on the global directional coherence is negligible.
+A key consideration when applying the DCL is specifying the scale at which it is enforced.
+In our prior work~\cite{Policar2023}, we used a fixed kernel bandwidth $\sigma^2$ for the DCL throughout the optimization.
+However, this approach fails to account for the varying scales that embeddings typically undergo throughout optimization.
+For instance, a typical t-SNE embedding is initialized with variance $10^{-4}$.
+However, these embeddings expand significantly during optimization, typically to scales between 10 and 100.
+Under a fixed bandwidth configuration, the DCL would initially be equally applied to all edges during the early stages of optimization.
+As the embedding expands, the DCL is applied ever more locally until its effect on the global directional coherence is negligible and affects only intersecting arrows.
+To address this issue, we instead use an adaptive scale parameter $s$, which adjusts the kernel bandwidth $\sigma^2$ throughout the optimization.
+This approach accommodates the varying scales of the embedding throughout the optimization process.

-Therefore, applying a single, fixed scale parameter value to the DCL fails to account for the expanding nature of the embedding throughout the optimization.
-Instead, we here use an adaptive scale parameter, specified as a fraction of the entire embedding span, calculated at each iteration of the optimization.
-Next, we investigate the effects of different scale parameter values.
-To isolate the effects of scale, we hold the remaining parameters constant, using $\lambda_{\text{DCL}} = 10$ and disable the ELL loss, setting $\lambda_{\text{ELL}} = 0$.
+Enforcing the DCL at different scales can serve to highlight different aspects of the temporal progression within the embedding.
+At smaller scales, local temporal patterns are highlighted as the DCL is only applied in small regions around each arrow.
+Conversely, enforcing the DCL at larger scales will result in more globally temporally coherent layouts, emphasizing the temporal progression across the entire embedding.
+Figs.~\ref{fig:dcl_scale_metrics} and \ref{fig:dcl_scale} illustrate the effects of varying the scale parameter $s$ on the resulting embeddings.
+To isolate the effects of the scale parameter, we fix the remaining parameters, setting $\lambda = 2 \times 10^{-5}$ and disabling the ELL loss, setting $\mu = 0$.

-Fig.~\ref{fig:scale} shows the effects of increasing the scale parameter $\sigma$ on the resulting embedding.
-Lower values of $\sigma$ reveal more local temporal patterns, while larger values tend to enforce directional coherence along the entire embedding, often resulting in a qualitatively worse embedding.
-For instance, the cyclical toy data set in Fig.~\ref{fig:scale}.a shows that the cycle is recovered when using lower scales but is distorted when increasing the scale to cover the entire span of the embedding.
-Fig.~\ref{fig:scale}.b shows the results of the COVID-19 data set.
-Small scales nicely reveal the smaller cycles, which get gradually hidden as we increase the scale parameter.
-Fig.~\ref{fig:scale}.c shows the results on the word meaning data sets, where, again, local patterns are revealed at smaller scales.
-In this case, any visible patterns disappear already when setting the scale to 0.1.